kswoo97/hyprec/README.md

 We provide
 - **online appendix file**
 - **source code**
+for
-for ***Reciprocity in Directed Hypergraphs: Measures, Findings, and Generators, which has been submitted to ICDM 22.***
+***Sunwoo Kim, Minyoung Choe, Jaemin Yoo, and Kijung Shin.
+Reciprocity in Directed Hypergraphs: Measures, Findings, and Generators.
+IEEE ICDM 22.***

 In this work, we
 - Propose a novel hypergraph reciprocity measure, ***HyperRec***.